Botrychium matricariifolium

 Botrychium matricariifolium (orth.var.
 B. matricariaefolium) is a species of fern in the Ophioglossaceae family.
 It is referred to by the common names chamomile grape-fern, daisyleaf grape-fern, and matricary grape-fern.
 It is native to Europe and parts of eastern North America, including eastern Canada and parts of the United States.

-This fleshy fern grows up to 30 centimeters tall.
-It produces dull green sterile leaf blades up to 10 centimeters long by 9 wide divided into a few pairs of segments.
+This fleshy fern grows up to tall.
+It produces dull green sterile leaf blades up to long by wide divided into a few pairs of segments.
 The fertile leaves are a bit longer and bear the spores.

 Rarity

 This species is very rare in most European countries.
 In Ukraine in total, there were recorded 17 loci: 10 before 1980, after 1980 – 7, as before and after 1980 – 0 location.